act-rules/act-rules.github.io/_rules/no-auto-play-audio-80f0bf.md

 #### Failed Example 1

-The `<audio>` element autoplays, lasts for more than 3 seconds, and does not have a control mechanism.
+The `<audio>` element autoplays, lasts for more than 3 seconds, and does not have a [mechanism](https://www.w3.org/TR/WCAG21/#dfn-mechanism) to pause or stop or turn the audio volume off.

 ``` html
   <audio src="../test-assets/moon-audio/moon-speech.mp3" autoplay="true"></audio>